Greewil/release-notes-generator/README.md

-        -a, --all-commits        release notes will be generated from all commits which are inside of specified interval (by default release notes will be generated only from conventional commits) --single-list            release notes will be generated as single list of commit messages (by default log messages will be grouped by conventional commit tags)
+        -a, --all-commits        release notes will be generated from all commits which are inside of specified interval (by default release notes will be generated only from conventional commits) --single-list            release notes will be generated as single list of commit messages (by default log messages will be grouped by conventional commit types)

         Mutually exclusive parameters: (-s | --short), (-r | --raw-logs)

     Custom configuration for projects
-        If you want to use custom tag group headers or custom release header you can specify them in .gen_release_notes.
+        If you want to use custom group headers or custom release header you can specify them in .gen_release_notes.
         Your .gen_release_notes file should be placed in root folder of your repository.

-        To specify group headers put it in variable named "<CORRESPONDING_TAG>_GROUP_HEADER" (f.e. if you want to specify 'feat' tag header as "Features" you should write "FEAT_GROUP_HEADER='Features'" line to your .gen_release_notes).
+        To specify group headers put it in variable named "<CORRESPONDING_TYPE>_GROUP_HEADER" (f.e. if you want to specify 'feat' type header as "Features" you should write "FEAT_GROUP_HEADER='Features'" line to your .gen_release_notes).
         To specify release header text add "RELEASE_HEADER='<your static header>'" line to your .gen_release_notes.

         Your can find examples in https://github.com/Greewil/release-notes-generator/tree/main/project_configuration_examples